secsome/FA2sp/README.md

 The multiple selection function is now available.
 Press Ctrl key to select tiles and press Ctrl+Shift key to deselect them.
 Ctrl+D can clear all selected tiles.
 Now this feature supports RaiseSingleTile/LowerSingleTile (though they are not "Single" anymore) and calucate selected area ore value.
-NOTICE THAT UNDO&REDO HASN'T BEEN SUPPORTED YET!
+NOTICE THAT UNDOREDO AND COPYPASTE HASN'T BEEN SUPPORTED YET!

 - BASIC TYPES
 INTEGER - [-2147483648,2147483647]